 Dr Mark Sweetnam, B.A.
 (Mod.)
 (Dublin), H.Dip.Ed.
 (Dublin), Ph.D.
-(Dublin)Assistant Professor, Head of Freshman, Director of MPhil in Digital Humanities and Culture
+(Dublin)Assistant Professor; Director of Undergraduate Teaching and Learning

 Research and Teaching Interests